Valeriu Matei

-Valeriu Matei (born 31 March 1959 in Cazangic) is a Moldovan-Romanian writer and politician.
+Valeriu Matei (born 31 March 1959) is a Moldovan writer and politician.
 He served as a member of the Parliament of Moldova from 1990.
 Matei is a member of the Academy of Sciences of Moldova and an honorific member of the Romanian Academy since 2011.
 He ran in the 1996 Moldovan presidential election.

 Career

 Valeriu Matei made his poetic debut in 1980 in the newspaper "The Youth of Moldova" (Chișinău).
 In 1981, he started publishing in the literary press of Romania.
 In January 1986, he published the manuscript The Pillar of Flame.
 In 1987, Matei was one of the participants that triggered the 1989 revolution against the Soviet occupation of the territory.
 He later became a member of The Writers' Union of Moldova, The Theatrical Union, and a founding member of the Democratic Movement.
 In May 1989 Matei helped found The Peoples' Front of Moldova as a member in the Council, in their Permanent Bureau, and as their spokesperson.
 He wrote the final document of the first Great National Meeting about sovereignty and the Romanians' right to have a future.
 The study— The work of Nicolae Milescu Spătarul – a source for the study of the historical ethnology of the peoples of Siberia and of the Far East—was published in the year 1989.

 In 1990 Matei was elected member in the Parliament of Chișinău, chairman of the Parliamentary Commission for the Mass-Media, and a member in the Presidium of the Parliament.
 On 16 December 1990, he was the leader of the second Great National Assembly & wrote the proclamation for the independence of all Romanians from the territories occupied and annexed by the Soviets, and their right to reunite with Romania.
 He also wrote The Proclamation (The Final Document) adopted by this meeting and participated at the Conference OSCE (The Organization for Security and Co-operation in Europe) in Copenhagen on behalf of the Republic of Moldova.
 In 1991 he was the main author of the Declaration of Independence of the Republic of Moldova from the Soviet Empire.
 In 1993 and 1994 he was a member of the Permanent Bureau of the Intellectuals Congress, the director of the publishing house Hyperion, and editor of the weekly The Messenger.